 - Waiving the requirement to provide a medical certificate to access EI sickness benefits.

-The Federal Government has proposed legislation to establish the Canada Emergency Response Benefit (CERB).
-This taxable benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
-The CERB would be a simpler and more accessible combination of the previously announced Emergency Care Benefit and Emergency Support Benefit.
+On March 25, 2020, the Government passed legislation to establish the Canada Emergency Response Benefit (CERB).
+This taxable benefit provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+The CERB replaces the previously announced Emergency Care Benefit and Emergency Support Benefit.

-The stated goal is to help businesses keep their employees as they navigate these difficult times, while ensuring they preserve the ability to quickly resume operations as soon as it becomes possible.
+The stated goal of the CERB is to help businesses keep their employees as they navigate these difficult times, while ensuring they preserve the ability to quickly resume operations as soon as it becomes possible.

-The portal for accessing the CERB will be available in early April and individuals will begin to receive their CERB payments within 10 days of their application.
+On April 1, 2020, the Government announced that Canadians will be able to apply for the CERB on Monday, April 6, 2020.
 The CERB will be paid every four weeks and be available from March 15, 2020 until October 3, 2020.

-- If you are already receiving EI regular and sickness benefits as of March 25, 2020 you will continue to receive benefits and should not apply for the CERB.
+- If you are already receiving EI regular or sickness benefits, you will continue to receive those benefits until the end of your benefit period.

-- If your EI benefits end before October 3, 2020, you can apply for the CERB once your EI benefits stop, if you are unable to return to work due to COVID-19.
+- If you were eligible for EI benefits that started before March 15, 2020, and if your EI benefits end before October 3, 2020, you can apply for the CERB once your EI benefits stop, if you meet the eligibility requirements.

-- If you are eligible for EI regular and sickness benefits you will still be able to access normal EI benefits, if still unemployed, after the 16-week period covered by the CERB.
+- If you are eligible for EI regular and sickness benefits you will still be able to access EI benefits after the period covered by the CERB.